Using Experiments to Correct for Selection in Observational Studies: The General Case

 with $r(z,\eta,x)$ strictly monotone in $\eta$.
 The key assumption here is that

 The model relating the outcome of interest and the endogenous regressor is essentially the same in the two settings, $Y^\pp_i(w)=h^\pp(w,\nu_i,X_i)$.
 In both cases we address the endogeneity by conditioning on an additional variable, the control variable $\eta_i$.
 This control variable is estimated using an auxiliary model.
-This auxilliary model differs between the set up in the current paper and the instrumental variables setting.
-In the instrumental variables setting we model the relation between the endogenous regressor and an additional variable, the instrument, and deriving the control variable from that relation.
+This auxilliary model differs between the set up in the current paper and the instrumental variables setting \citet{imbens2009identification}.
+In the Imbens-Newey nonparametric instrumental variables setting we model the relation between the endogenous regressor and an additional variable, the instrument, and deriving the control variable from that relation.
 In the current setting we model the relation between the secondary outcome and the endogenous regressor and deriving the control variable from that relation.
 In both cases the auxiliary model has a strict monotonicity assumption.
-This shows some of the limitations of the approach: the unobserved confounder $\eta$ cannot have a dimension higher than that of the secondary outcome.
+This comparison shows one of the limitations of the approach: the unobserved confounder $\eta_i$ cannot have a dimension higher than that of the secondary outcome.

-Formally, adding Assumption \ref{assumption:new} (latent unconfoundedness) to Assumptions \ref{assumption:external_observational}-\ref{assumption:conditional} allows us to point-identify the average effect of interest. \begin{theorem} Suppose that Assumptions \ref{assumption:external_observational}-\ref{assumption:conditional} and \ref{assumption:new} hold, so that the experimental study is unconfounded and has conditional external validity, and the observational study has latent unconfoundedness.
-Then $\tau^\pp_\ppo$, the average effect of the treatment on the primary outcome in the observational study is point-identified. \end{theorem}
+Formally, adding Assumption \ref{assumption:new} (latent unconfoundedness) to Assumptions \ref{assumption:external_observational}-\ref{assumption:conditional} allows us to point-identify the average effect of interest.
+The following theorem states our main identification result. \begin{theorem} Suppose that Assumptions \ref{assumption:external_observational}-\ref{assumption:new} hold, so that the experimental study is unconfounded and has conditional external validity, and the observational study has latent unconfoundedness.
+Then the average effect of the treatment on the primary outcome in the observational study is point-identified. \end{theorem}